 Overseeing risk management programs for acquired physician practices can be a daunting prospect for even the most seasoned hospital risk manager.
-Because most hospital risk managers do not have a background in physician practices, they should become familiar with the risks associated with the practice model.
+If you are a hospital risk manager who does not have a background in physician practices, it is important to become familiar with the risks associated with the practice model.

-The risk manager should first identify the required areas of knowledge and then develop resources to enhance his or her ability to provide effective risk management services.
-To be successful, a risk manager must have the support of the organization’s top leadership and the physician practice leaders, as well as a clear understanding of the scope of and expectations for what must be accomplished.
+Identify the required areas of knowledge and develop resources to enhance your ability to provide effective risk management services.
+To be successful, you must have the support of the organization’s top leadership and the physician practice leaders, as well as a clear understanding of the scope of and expectations for what must be accomplished.

 It is important to establish priorities and determine the resources needed based on the size of the physician practice and its growth potential.
-A hospital risk manager is usually conditioned to working with limited resources.
-Because no two risk management departments are the same, it can be difficult to find data to quantify the resources needed.
+No two risk management departments are the same, so finding data to quantify the needed resources can be difficult.

 Larger healthcare organizations may have the resources to provide a risk manager for a more hands-on approach to managing and addressing the risk management needs of multiple physician practices.

-These techniques can assist you in establishing the framework for a successful physician practice risk management program within a hospital-based system.
+These tips can assist you in establishing the framework for a successful physician practice risk management program within a hospital-based system:

-Your patient safety risk manager can help you implement strategies tailored to your needs.
-Contact us at (800) 421-2368, extension 1243, or email@example.com.
+Your patient safety risk manager from The Doctors Company can help you implement strategies tailored to your needs.
+Contact us at 800.421.2368, extension 1243, or email@example.com.